rcrews/docs-website/ccp/2.0.0/instup-upgrade.md

   - title: Troubleshooting Upgrade
     url: upgrade-troubleshooting/index.html
     description: >-
-      Provides resolutions for issues you might see after your HCP upgrade.
+      Provides resolutions for issues you might see after your CCP upgrade.

 ---

-Provides steps to prepare for and perform an HCP upgrade.
+Provides steps to prepare for and perform an CCP upgrade.